Valid time

-In temporal databases, valid time (VT) is the time period during which a database fact is valid in the modeled reality.
+In integration layers (for example a data warehouse), the valid time is controlled by the source system which delivers data to the data warehouse.
+For many reasons, the valid timeline is different from the transaction timeline (which is when data arrives in the warehouse), and it is important that the data warehouse is capable of unambiguously reporting what actually happened in the past by combining these two timelines.
+In bitemporal data models, valid time and transaction time can be represented two-dimensionally in a Cartesian coordinate system.
+When data are delivered from the integration layer and is to be represented in a presentation layer (often in a dimensional model or wide table) it is often desirable to have the data on only one timeline.

+History

+The term valid time was coined by Richard T. Snodgrass and his doctoral student Ilsoo Ahn (1986).

 As of December 2011, ISO/IEC 9075, Database Language SQL:2011 Part 2: SQL/Foundation included clauses in table definitions to define "application-time period tables" (that is, valid-time tables).
-Valid time was coined by Richard T. Snodgrass and his doctoral student.

-In a database table valid time is often represented by two extra table-columns StartVT and EndVT.
-The time interval is closed at its lower bound and open at its upper bound.

-Example:
+Example

 Valid time is the time for which a fact is true in the real world.
-In the example above, the Person table gets two extra fields, Valid-From and Valid-To, specifying when a person's address was valid in the real world.
-On April 4, 1975, John's father proudly registered his son's birth.
+In the example above, the Person table gets two extra fields, valid_from and valid_to, specifying when a person's address was valid in the real world.
+On 1975-04-04, John's father proudly registered his son's birth.
 An official will then insert a new entry to the database stating that John lives in Smallville from April, 3rd.
 Notice that although the data was inserted on the 4th, the database states that the information is valid since the 3rd.
-The official does not yet know if or when John will ever move to a better place so in the database the Valid-To is filled with infinity (∞).
+The official does not yet know if or when John will ever move to another place so in the database the valid_to is filled with infinity (∞) or a very late date (like for example 2300-01-01).
 Resulting in this entry in the database:

-December 27, 1994 John reports his new address in Bigtown where he has been living since August 26, 1994.
+On 1994-12-27 John reports his new address in Bigtown where he has been living since 1994-08-26.
 The Bigtown official does not change the address of the current entry of John Doe in the database.
 He adds a new one: